Last week, I surprised my parents with a gift I’ve promised them since I was 9 years old.

 Fact: every kid dreams of making their parents proud.

 Especially when you grow up as a 2nd generation Canadian, (the child of immigrants), there’s an ever-lingering pressure to succeed and validate every sacrifice your parents ever made.

 So clearly, that’s why I chose the ballin’, financially stable life of a travel blogger.

 When I was growing up, my parents owned a restaurant, which meant long hours and even more limited vacation time.
 And while my mom often took me on trips to expand my sheltered horizons, we rarely ever did vacations as an entire family.
 One of the few times this happened was a road trip to the Rocky Mountains, and it’s still one of my earliest (and happiest) childhood memories.

 Arriving at Lake Louise, I remember thinking it was one of the most beautiful things I had ever seen.
 The water was a blue that I had never seen before and right along the lake stood a giant building that I (naively) assumed was some princess’ castle.
 It turned out to be the Fairmont Chateau Lake Louise, which I guess, is pretty much the same thing.

 As a family, we took a big smiling photo by the wooden sign of the hotel, despite not staying anywhere near there.
+Using one of the best instant cameras back then, we were able to treasure that memorable day.
 Before long, we were piling back into our stuffy blue van.
 Looking to that big, castle-esque hotel, my parents told me: “One day, when you’re all grown up and make lots of money, we can stay at a nice hotel like that.”

 It was almost as if little me had said to herself “challenge accepted”.